pedrottimark/tts-js-app-dev-2018a/2018-03-29/README.md

 7. Look for absence of deleted items in the `db.json` file in `db` subdirector.

+## Controlled components

+> In HTML, form elements such as `input`, `textarea`, and `select` typically maintain their own state and update it based on user input.
+In React, mutable state is typically kept in the state property of components, and only updated with setState().

+> We can combine the two by making the React state be the “single source of truth”.
+Then the React component that renders a form also controls what happens in that form on subsequent user input.
+An input form element whose value is controlled by React in this way is called a “controlled component”.

+> With a controlled component, every state mutation will have an associated handler function.
+This makes it straightforward to modify or validate user input.

 ## Challenge 3 changeCompletedness

 Change roles: work “from the top down” in our next challenge to change the completedness filter when you click a radio button.